RuiGao9/RuiGao9.github.io/_pages/about.md

 <h2>About Me.</h2>
 <p>
-  As the first in his family to achieve a doctoral degree, he hopes to inspire his children and others to pursue higher education based on his stories.
+  As the first in his family to achieve a doctoral degree, he hopes to inspire his children and others to pursue higher education based on his limited expierences and stories.
 </p>
 <div align="center">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/bhJ1rXVGAv0"